embedded-graphics/embedded-graphics/embedded-graphics/MIGRATING-0.5-0.6.md

 ## Pixel colors

-A `u8`, `u16` or `u32` primitive is no longer used as pixel color storage.
-The primitive types don't allow the exact color format to be specified at the type level, which could lead to errors when colors weren't used in different places without being converted explicitly (e.g. when displaying a grayscale image on a color display).
+The `u8`, `u16` or `u32` primitive types can no longer directly be used as pixel colors, because these don't allow the exact color format to be specified at the type level.
+This could lead to errors when colors were used in different places without being converted explicitly (e.g. when displaying a grayscale image on a color display).

-Instead, multiple explicit color types have been added.
+Instead, multiple color types for commonly used color formats have been added.
 These pixel types distinguish their underlying storage from their color representation using the `Raw*` types.
 The table below lists the new colors and accompanying storage types.

 | Type name     | Storage type | Underlying storage |
 | ------------- | ------------ | ------------------ |